 The answer is straightforward: they were embarrassed of patriarchy and wanted something that wouldn’t sound offensive at the Cool Table of the academy.
 That embarrassment, inevitably, went beyond labels; it went to the theological underpinnings.
 In their book they write:

 If one word must be used to describe our position, we prefer the term complementarian, since it suggests both equality and beneficial differences between men and women.
 We are uncomfortable with the term “traditionalist” because it implies an unwillingness to let Scripture challenge traditional patterns of behavior, and we certainly reject the term “hierarchicalist” because it overemphasizes structured authority while giving no suggestion of equality or the beauty of mutual interdependence (Recovering Biblical Manhood and Womanhood, p. xv)

 Where does this idea of equality come from?
 It doesn’t come from our scriptures.
-Unlike when it speaks of salvation, the Bible doesn’t speak of equality when it talks about gender roles.
+Unlike when it speaks of salvation, the Bible doesn’t speak of equality when it talks about sexual distinctions.
 It speaks of authority and submission, and women as the weaker vessels.
 It explicitly frames gender relations within a hierarchical structure, grounded in the hierarchical structure of Christ and the church.
 Even in bearing the image of God, men and women are not identical, but women bear it subordinately (see Calvin’s commentary on 1 Corinthians 11 for a helpful explanation).